FaserF/ha-foodsharing/README.md

-This integration provides the following informations within one sensor with a refresh rate of 10 minutes until now:
+This integration provides the following informations within one sensor with a refresh rate of 30 minutes until now:

 - How many baskets are available within your distance range

-- Basket ID, Description and Available until time
+- Basket ID, Description and Available until time (not in human readable time yet)

 ## Installation
 ### 1. Using HACS (recommended way)